xmyst/ncase.rb/README.md

     % ncase --lower-case ThisIsATestString
     this is a test string

+By default, enforces the random case.

     % ncase this is a test string
     ThiS IS A tesT stRINg

-    % ncase --help
-    Usage: ncase [OPTIONS] [TEXT]
-    ...

-# lib/ncase
+# Library

+## Ncase

+Module {Ncase} contains convenience methods for all supported case styles.

+    require "ncase"

+    p Ncase.pascal("this is a test string")  # => "ThisIsATestString"

+## Ncase::Words

-Provides class {Ncase::Words} which implements efficient conversion of a string into a multitude of case styles.
+Class {Ncase::Words} implements efficient conversion of a string into different case styles.

     require "ncase"